 Prepaid maintenance plans let you pay for maintenance services ahead of time.
 This can result in savings because some dealerships offer discounts when you buy ahead.
 Paying in advance also protects you from possible price increases or inflation.

 Chevrolet offers two prepaid maintenance plans: Pre-Paid Maintenance and Pre-Paid Maintenance Plus.
-Both include engine oil and filter changes, tire rotations and inspections for up to six years or 12 services, whichever comes first.
+Both include engine oil and filter changes, tire rotations and inspections for up to three years or 12 services, whichever comes first.
 Pre-Paid Maintenance Plus adds coverage for replacing cabin air filters, engine air filters, brake fluid and windshield wiper blades.

 These plans are available for new, pre-owned and leased vehicles.
 Just know that you’ll need to have all of these services done at your local Chevrolet, Buick, GMC or Cadillac dealership.